kshitiz-shresth/kshitiz-shresth/README.md

 Leadership, Project Management, Client Handling

 **🚀 What I Do:**
-From crafting stunning UI elements to orchestrating seamless server-side operations, I bring projects to life.
-Whether it’s a cutting-edge web app or a solid API, I’m your go-to developer. 🌐✨
+From crafting stunning UI elements to orchestrating seamless server-side operations, I bring projects to life.🌐✨

 **🎮 Fun Fact:**
 When I’m not knee-deep in code, I enjoy being creative. 🕹️🎨🎸